techtraits/techtraits-blog/_posts/2011-10-02-iphone-sdk-tabbars.markdown

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {
     // Override point for customization after application launch.
-    //Initilize objects
+    //Initialize objects
     tabBarController = [[UITabBarController alloc] init];
     view1Controller = [[View1Controller alloc] init];
     view2Controller = [[View2Controller alloc] init];

-    //Add a refernce to self in the View1Controller so that it can reference View2Controller via this object view1Controller.delegateRef = self;
+    //Add a reference to self in the View1Controller so that it can reference View2Controller via this object view1Controller.delegateRef = self;

     //Add views to the TabBar